Turkey wildfires: Water-dropping plane crashes with eight on board | DW | 14.08.2021

 The ministry said the amphibious Beriev BE-200 was carrying five Russian army personnel and three Turkish officers.

-Turkish state news agency Anadolu reported that rescuers had rushed to the scene with television footage showing plumes of smoke rising from a mountainous region.
+Turkish state news agency Anadolu reported that rescuers had rushed to the scene with television footage showing plumes of smoke rising from a mountainous region that was believed to be the airplane wreckage.

 -